rbrayb/Presentations/About.md

 - SAML
 - OpenID Connect / OAuth
 - Verified ID
-- Other stacks when appropriate e.g. identityserver / Auth0
+- Other stacks when appropriate e.g. identityserver / Auth0 / Kinde

 I have an absolute passion for evangelising Identity.